Vilhjalmur Stefansson: Advocacy of meat-based diet

-To combat erroneous conventional beliefs about diet, Stefansson and his fellow explorer Karsten Anderson agreed to undertake an official study to demonstrate that they could eat a 100% meat diet in a closely observed laboratory setting for the first several weeks.
-For the rest of an entire year, paid observers followed them to ensure dietary compliance.
-The book The Unseen Power: Public Relations states that Pendelton Dudley, once considered the "dean of public relations", convinced the American Meat Institute to fund this study.
-The results were published.
+Stefansson and his fellow explorer Karsten Anderson agreed to undertake an official study to demonstrate that they could eat an exclusive meat diet for a year.
+They were observed at a laboratory setting during intervals at Bellevue Hospital.
+The book The Unseen Power: Public Relations states that Pendelton Dudley, once considered the "dean of public relations", convinced the American Meat Institute to fund the study.
+The results were published in 1929.